 - How much money would be lost before you find someone comparable to the key employee?

 - How much money will it cost your company to find, recruit, and train a substitute?

 - Will customers lose confidence in your company if you don’t have that awesome employee for a while?

 You might consider getting a trained professional to help you with answering these questions.
 He or she can help you figure out the financial impact on the company of these and other things, and put into action effective life and disability insurance policies.
 No one likes to think about the worst.
 But, coming up with a plan for your company is always a smart decision.

 Why You Need Small Business Insurance

-Your family might depend on the income from your business to survive.
+Small business insurance is important because your family might depend on the income from your business to survive.
 Moreover, you may have taken out big loans with your family’s assets to grow your business.
 You might have even put up the house as collateral for a particularly big loan.
 What if your family members are not able to take over the business after you die?
 What if they don’t know how to go about selling it easily?
 You might inadvertently put them in a position to go without your business’s income or even lose the home they’re living in, if it’s collateral for a business loan.

 So, you’re not worried, because you think your family can sell your business easily?
 Think about it this way.
 If your family is forced to sell the business too fast, they might have to sell at a discount or when the market is too low for a good sale.
 If they could wait until market conditions were more favorable, then they could sell the business when it was more attractive to the market.
 In some other cases, the business may be worth a lot less without the proprietor running it.
 Think about your worth to the business before you just think your family will be all right because you’ve got a profitable business at the moment.
 Think about the particulars or your family members actually trying to run or sell the business.
 How would that work out?